Indro Montanelli: Founding of il Giornale nuovo

-Kneecapped by the Red Brigades
+Kneecapping by the Red Brigades

-On 2 September 1977, Montanelli was shot four times in the legs by a two-man commando of the Red Brigades, outside the Milanese head-office of Corriere della Sera.
+On 2 September 1977, Montanelli was shot four times in the legs by a two-man commando of the Red Brigades outside the Milanese head-office of Corriere della Sera.
 The terrorists made sure to give him non-mortal wounds.
 His friend and surgeon was amazed at how "four shots could hit those [long, thin] chicken legs of his and still completely miss a major artery or nerve bundle".
-In his typical ironical and satirical vein, he thanked Il Duce.
+In his ironical and satirical vein, he thanked Il Duce.
 He credited his indoctrination as a child in the Balilla fascist youth and its mantra, "to die on your feet", for saving his life.
-He maintained that had he not held on to the railing during the incident the fourth shot would have surely hit him in the stomach.
+He maintained that had he not held on to the railing during the incident, the fourth shot would have surely hit him in the stomach.
 In what supporters of Montanelli saw as a petty instance of insult to injury, the Corriere della Sera dedicated an article to the incident omitting his name from the title ("Milan ... journalist kneecapped"), for which the paper's editor Piero Ottone received criticism.
 This was not limited to the Corriere della Sera, as it happened during a period in which the Red Brigades were targeting journalists through the use of kneecapping, without murdering them, and two other journalists suffered the same fate in a matter of days.

 In later years, Montanelli said that he expected the attack and was not surprised by it, and came to forgive the terrorists, who saw him as a servant of the regime, as well as of multinational corporations.
 In il Giornale, he wrote days after the attack that "the prose of the Red Brigades does not differ much from that of certain weekly magazines which point to me as 'the watchdog of the bourgeoisie'."